functional-jslib/fjl/README.md

 #### A note on currying.
 - All methods that take 2 or more arguments are curried.
-- All methods that take rest params 'only' are not curried;  E.g.,
+- All methods that take rest params ~~'only' are not curried;~~ only are curried up to 2 parameters.
-- Methods that require one argument and rest params are not curried.
+- Methods that require one argument and rest params are ~~not~~ are curried at up to 2 parameters.

 #### `boolean`
 ```